gravitational/teleport/rfd/0006-reverse-tunneling.md

 ### tsh client

 Minor modifications are required to the client to support Reverse Tunneling.
 The syntax for Remote Forwarding with `tsh ssh -R` is similar to local tunneling.
-Since Reverse and Local Tunnels are so similar, adding support for parsing Reverse Tunnels is trivial.
+Since Reverse and Local Tunnels are so similar, adding support for parsing the Reverse Tunnel cli syntax is trivial.
 Below is an example of how a party could set up a Reverse Port Forward with `tsh ssh -R`.

 ```
 $ tsh ssh -R 9090:127.0.0.1:9090 user@node